app-sre/dashdotdb/docs/design/slo_doc_tracking_for_slo_metric_data.md

 ## Implementation - Database Schema Changes

-What follow are two proposals for how a 'slo_doc_name' identifier can be introduced to the schema.
-The document-author reccomends 'Option 2' for the sake of schema consistency.
+What follows are two proposals for how a 'slo_doc_name' identifier can be introduced to the schema.
+The document-author recommends 'Option 2' for the sake of schema consistency.
 Changes are marked in green.

 ---